Review: ‘The Outrun,’ starring Saoirse Ronan, Paapa Essiedu, Nabil Elouahabi, Izuka Hoyle, Lauren Lyle, Saskia Reeves and Stephen Dillane

 Artie has only one grandparent: his mother’s widowed mother.
 The parents of Artie’s father are deceased.
 Artie is very close to his maternal grandmother, who needs nursing care and cannot visit during the quarantine lockdown.
 Artie’s mother is very worried about what will happen to her mother, who has another daughter who also lives in the United Kingdom.
 A decision is made on whether or not the grandmother should continue to receive care at home or should be moved to a nursing care facility.

-Although none of this couple’s relatives is seen in the movie, the types of relationships that Artie’s mother has with her sister and mother have a deep emotional effect on her.
+Although none of this couple’s relatives is seen in the movie (except for Artie), the types of relationships that Artie’s mother has with her sister and mother have a deep emotional effect on her.
 It’s not stated if the man in the relationship has any living relatives.
 This movie’s lack of a family background for the male protagonsist is a minor screenplay flaw that can easily be forgiven because his character’s personality is so vivid (as unlikable as he can be) and very realistic to how a lot of insecure people behave.

 The woman in the relationship isn’t a saint either, since she and her partner say some awful, hateful things to each other.
 Her main personality flaw is that she doesn’t like to show vulnerabilities and puts up a front that she can handle anything at any time.
 And that “stiff upper lip” façade might come crashing down on her.